Waaal/BobaOS/doc/driver/disk_ata_pio.md

 ### Reset driver
 To do a software reset we set the SRST bit in the Device control register (0x3F6).
-Then we wait should wait for 5us and the clear it again.
+Then we wait for 5us and clear it again.

 This will reset the Master and Slave.

-### Find driver connected to port
+### Find drive connected to port
+If a port is not connected to a drive, the drive will always return 0xFF.
+So we can read the status register of a drive and if the return value is 0xFF we know that no drive is connected to this port.

 ### Select drive
+To select a drive we send 0xA0 for Primary or 0xB0 for secondary to the Drive / Head register (0x1F6).

 ### Identifiy command
+With the Identify command we get some info about the disk currently connected to the port.
+To send a identify command we first need to set 0 the following registers: (0x1F2 - 0x1F5).

+Then we write 0xEC (IDENTIFY command) to the command register (0x1F7).
+Then we wait till the BSY bit clears and then wait till the DRQ bit is set.

+Now we need to read 256 * 2 bytes.
+These 512 contains info about the disc.

+Interesting bits of the 256 uint16_t bytes indetify struct:
+- (uint16_t) 27 - 46: Contains model string of current disk (40 bytes).
+- (uint16_t) 60 - 61: Used as 32 bit number contains total number of sectors in LBA format (in LBA28).
+(4 bytes)
+- (uint16_t) 100 - 103: Used as 64 bit number contains total number of sectors in LBA format (in LBA48).
+(8 bytes)

 ### Read
 First check if the BSY bit is clear.